 The consequences of failing to maintain the accuracy of this factual information can be significant.
 Claimants may be allowed to file lawsuits without first filing timely governmental claims with the district if the basic facts listed above are significantly inaccurate or incomplete.

 Government Code section 53051 requires every community college district to file a Statement of Facts about the district with the California Secretary of State and with the county clerk of each county in which the district maintains an office after it comes into existence and to periodically amend that Statement of Facts.

 Subsection (b) of section 53051 requires districts to file an amended Statement of Facts within 10 days after a change in any of these basic facts.
-As a result of the recent elections and appointments of new board members, community college districts may be welcoming new trustees to their boards (See fact #3 above).
+Some community college districts may be welcoming new members to their boards as a result of recent elections and will have new appointments of board members (See fact #3 above).
 Organizational meetings may result in a change in the presiding officer (See fact #4 above).
-If there are changes in the district facts listed above, it is important that you file an amended Statement of Facts with the Secretary of State and with the county clerk of each county where the district maintains an office.
+If there are changes in the district facts listed above, it is important that you file an amended Statement of Facts with the Secretary of State and with the county clerk for each county where the district maintains an office.
 Failure to do so could relieve a claimant of the duty to comply with the Government Claims Act and increase district exposure to lawsuits.

 Please contact our office with questions regarding this Legal Update or any other legal matter.